Thomas Skinner (television executive)

-Thomas Skinner is an American television and film executive.
+Thomas Skinner is an American television film executive.
 Skinner has received four Emmy Awards, three Peabody Awards, and a Dupont/Columbia award.
 He is known for his work in public television as Executive Producer of National Geographic Specials and other programming for PBS and WQED in Pittsburgh, Pennsylvania, and the Free to Choose Network.

 Education

 Skinner earned a B.S from the State University of New York-Fredonia in radio, television and speech education and a masters and Ph.D. degree in radio, television, and theater from the University of Michigan.

 Following graduation, Skinner joined the San Diego State faculty as an assistant professor, and later associate professor, teaching television production.

 Career

-In association with psychologist Carl Rogers at the Western Behavioral Institute in La Jolla, Skinner served as a video director for the documentary film Journey into Self The firm was awarded the Oscar for Best Documentary Feature by the Academy of Motion Picture Arts and Sciences after the original winner, Young Americans, was found to be ineligible.
+In association with psychologist Carl Rogers at the Western Behavioral Institute in La Jolla, Skinner served as a video director for the documentary film Journey into Self.
+The film was awarded the Oscar for Best Documentary Feature by the Academy of Motion Picture Arts and Sciences after the original winner, Young Americans, was found to be ineligible.

 In 1966, Skinner left San Diego State to become Assistant Manager of the public television station, WITF, in Hershey, Pennsylvania.
 His work included projects such as Sons and Daughters, A Time to Act, and Interact.
 He also wrote and produced the documentary Fence Around the Amish featuring Ed Begley.
 In 1970, WITF General Manager Lloyd Kaiser and Skinner became president and Executive Vice President at the nation's first community-licensed public television station, WQED in Pittsburgh, PA.
 Skinner was also responsible for the establishment of WQED-FM and Pittsburgh Magazine.
 Skinner also served as Chief Officer at WQED-FM and Pittsburgh Magazine.

 Skinner was executive producer of National Geographic Specials, Planet Earth and The Infinite Voyage.
 Skinner was responsible for bringing the National Geographic Specials to PBS and secured funding for the series from Gulf Oil Corporation.
 Works produced in conjunction with the National Geographic Society included an educational series on the American Revolution hosted by Henry Fonda, and a series on the works of Shakespeare.
 In 1975 Skinner was Executive Producer of Voyage of the Hokulea, a 90-minute special that included in the first successful voyage by the Hawaiian double-hulled canoe Hokulea from Hawaii to Tahiti utilizing only celestial navigation.
 Skinner was also Executive Producer of the 1984 National Geographic Special Among the Wild Chimpanzees about Jane Goodall and Executive Producer for 25 seasons of National Geographic Specials on PBS.